MCT-master/mct-master.github.io/_posts/2018-11-14-MCT-Heroes.md

 ---

-During our Human Computer interaction seminar, Anna Xambò asked us to create a blog post with notable people in music technology that inspire us.
+During our Human Computer interaction seminar, Anna Xambó asked us to create a blog post with notable people in music technology that inspire us.
 Here are the submissions from the class.

 # Frank Zappa